nitya-s333/Academic-Projects/Chest X-Ray Analysis/README.md

-# Deep Learning-based Chest X-ray Classification for COVID-19, Pneumonia, and Tuberculosis Detection
+#  Chest X-ray Classification for COVID-19, Pneumonia, and Tuberculosis Detection using VGG-16

 > A deep learning pipeline built in TensorFlow/Keras to classify 7,135 chest X-ray images into four categories—COVID-19, Pneumonia, Tuberculosis, and Normal—achieving state-of-the-art accuracy with transfer learning.